smb55/block-cipher/README.md

 … and so on, just like AES key schedule until we have 24 4-byte words.
 This is enough to make 12 2-word / 4-byte / 64-bit round keys.

 The g-function is similar to AES as well.
-4 bytes (a word) is fed in, the bytes are rotated one place left, and then all four bytes are substituted with the AES s-box.
+4 bytes (a word) is fed in, the bytes are rotated one place right, and then all four bytes are substituted with the AES s-box.
 This part is the same as AES.
 For the final step of the g-function, instead of doing another substitution table, I simply flip all of the bits in the first byte by XORing it with FF.

 Block Encryption

 To encrypt a block:
-First rearrange the bytes in the block according to the following table (permutation): perm = [6, 1, 3, 8, 2, 7, 5, 4]
+First rearrange the bytes in the block according to the following table (permutation): perm = [7, 6, 1, 8, 4, 3, 5, 2]
-I made this table up – it seems like a reasonably good permutation, it takes 11 rounds to repeat and moves the bytes around a lot.
+I made this table up – it seems like a reasonably good permutation, it takes 9 rounds to repeat and moves the bytes around well - there are no short repeating patterns.
 Next, substitute all the bytes with the AES s-box (substitution) Its possible substituting only half would be better, not sure, need to think about it Then use the round key to XOR with the data (key mixing)